Even during this time of physical distancing, there are lots of fun, free activities to keep us busy and entertained from the safety of our homes.

 TAKE A CAMPING TRIP… IN YOUR BACKYARD

-If your family is going stir-crazy at home, why not plan a campaign trip…in your backyard?
+If your family is going stir-crazy at home, why not plan a camping trip…in your backyard?
 Set up a tent, grab some snacks, and enjoy a night under the stars.
 If you don’t own a tent, just lay down some trash bags (if the grass is a bit wet) and then layer blankets on top.
 And if you don’t have a backyard, camp out on your balcony.

 ORGANIZE YOUR HOME